 National Peanut Butter Day is January 24th.
 We’ve had many flavors of cheesecake in our time, but never one with peanut butter.
 There’s a first time for everything, and you’ll find a chocolate peanut butter cheesecake recipe below.
 (July 23rd is National Peanut Butter & Chocolate Day.)

-And this cheesecake is not just peanut butter: It’s “peanut butter cup,” with a layer of chocolate.
+And this cheesecake is not just peanut butter: It’s a “peanut butter cup,” with a layer of chocolate.

 The recipe is from Jack McDavid, Chef/Owner of Jack’s Firehouse in Philadelphia (located in a 19th-century firehouse).

 Prep time is 45 minutes, bake time is 1 hour plus cooling and refrigeration for 12 hours or overnight.

 > The history of the peanut butter cup.

 1. MAKE the crust.
 Place the crust ingredients in a food processor until smooth.
 Press into a 9″ springform pan and refrigerate until ready to use.
 Preheat the oven to 350°F.

 2. MAKE the filling: Place chocolate and butter in a double boiler over simmering water, stirring occasionally until smooth.

 3. PLACE the cream cheese, sugar, and eggs in a bowl and beat until creamy.
 Separate the cheese mixture into 2 equal parts.
 Add the peanut butter to one-half and blend well.
 Add the chocolate to the other half and blend well.